Pav-gm/Python_Projects/README.md

 ## How to Navigate

-You can browse the repository by problem categories or check the `index.md` file for a complete list of problems with direct links to their respective folders.
+You can browse the repository by problem categories.

 ## Contributing